 If your accommodation doesn’t come with internet, don’t worry.
 There are heaps of broadband deals for students to take advantage of.
 In fact, you could well get a deal that suits your household even better this way, as you’ll be able to choose the speed and package you want.

 You should also look into mobile broadband, particularly with the rollout of 5G (although even 4G coverage can offer great speeds).
 It also means your connection isn’t bound to your house, so you can take advantage of what you’re paying for when you’re on the go.
-Do consider mobile broadband if your student accommodation doesn’t come with internet: instead of doubling up on mobile data and a standard broadband package, you could combine the two and save money.
+Do consider mobile broadband if your student accommodation doesn’t come with internet: instead of doubling up on mobile data and a standard broadband deal, you could combine the two and save money.

 Last, check whether there is free WiFi where you live, particularly if you’re in a city centre.
 More and more locations have surprisingly reliable connectivity, plus it’s free!